DJ Equipment Rentals: Complete Guide to Choosing the Right Sound and Lighting Setup

 DJ ControllerControls music playback and mixingLive DJ performances

-Audio MixerCombines and adjusts multiple audio signalsEvents and concerts
+Audio MixerCombines and adjusts audio signalsEvents and concerts

 Powered SpeakersAmplify sound outputIndoor and outdoor venues

-What equipment is typically included in a DJ setup?
+What equipment is included in a DJ setup?

-A standard DJ setup may include a DJ controller or turntables, audio mixer, speakers, microphones, headphones, amplifiers, and stage lighting systems.
+A standard setup includes a controller or turntables, mixer, speakers, microphones, amplifiers, and lighting systems.

 What is a line array speaker system?